-21.1 What is Git and why do I need it?
+9.1 What is Git, and why do I need it?

-With backup software such as Dropbox, it’ll save your work very frequently - so frequently in fact that I turn off Dropbox when I write R since it keeps interrupting me by saving at the moment I’m typing, which stops the typing.
-Below is the Dropbox page for some R code that I’ve been working on to scrape COVID data.
+With backup software such as Dropbox, it’ll save your work very frequently - so frequently in fact that I sometimes turn off Dropbox when I write R since it keeps interrupting me by saving at the moment I’m typing, which stops the typing.
+The following image is the Dropbox page for some R code that I’ve been working on to scrape Covid data.
 Notice the timestamps - 4/5 of them are within one minute, showing how often Dropbox is saving changes.
 This is useful if I need the most recent update - or to share the most recent version with a collaborator.
-Here’s the big issue - and the one that Git solves - I have four versions within a minute of each other, what’s the difference between them?
-Dropbox is saving automatically and doesn’t indicate how they’re different (clicking on the file shows the complete file, not differences relative to some previous version) which means if I mess up some code a while ago, I can’t easily see which version is the one that works.
-With Git you can essentially wait until you’ve made enough changes to decide that these changes merit a new “version” of your work (One way to think about this is )
+Here’s the big issue - and the one that Git solves - I have four versions within a minute of each other: what’s the difference between them?
+Dropbox is saving automatically and doesn’t indicate how they’re different (clicking on the file shows the complete file, not differences relative to some previous version), which means if I mess up some code a while ago, I can’t easily see which version is the one that works.
+With Git you can wait until you’ve made enough changes to decide that these changes merit a new “version” of your work.

 The way that R - and many other programming languages (and technically you can use this for any file or folder) does this “version control” is through Git.

 There are four main processes you need to know for a basic understanding of Git: checkout, add and commit, push, and pull.
 This chapter will explain how to use Git through buttons on RStudio so you don’t necessarily need to know these commands in Git, but it’s useful to know enough to talk about them and ask questions if needed.